Don’t Let Evangelists Hijack The Teachings of Jesus

 Speak Up About Climate Science

 Some white evangelical groups question or attack climate science, claiming a divine right to use nature as they wish.
-This attitude endangers the planet’s future and the most vulnerable communities.
-Share facts about climate change, rooted in faith-based respect for creation.
+This attitude is not just harming the planet and other creatures, but already causing ‘natural disasters’ and famine for people worldwide – how does this denial align with the teachings of Jesus Christ?

 Highlight churches that take real action to cut waste, protect green spaces, and support clean energy—following the Christian call to treat the Earth kindly.